105 – McMaster University

-B.Com.
+Bachelor of Commerce (B.Com.)
 Integrated Business & Humanities (IBH)

-This exciting new program augments the business education offered by the DeGroote School of Business with robust educational opportunities in the Faculty of Humanities, to create a unique undergraduate program that is focused on training responsible leaders and citizens of the future.
+This exciting program augments the business education offered by the DeGroote School of Business with robust educational pedagogy in the Faculty of Humanities, creating a unique undergraduate program that focuses on training responsible leaders.
 IBH contains strong experiential learning components, takes a global approach to leadership and management and places a high priority on community engagement and sustainable business practices.

-- This program is not available as an option for application for either university transfer applicants or second degree applicants.
+- This program is not available as an option for application for either university transfer applicants or second-degree applicants.

 Bachelor of Engineering and Bachelor of Engineering (Co-op)

 Our foundational first year, called Engineering I, introduces you to the engineering profession and provides you with a solid background in the fundamentals important to all engineering disciplines.